TylorS/typed/apps/website/content/guides/async-data-requests-and-cache.md

 import { Deferred, Effect, Ref } from "effect" import { expect, it } from "vitest" import { Fx } from "@typed/fx"
-import { IssueSearch, type Issue } from "./Api.js"
+import { IssueSearch, SearchUnavailable, type Issue } from "./Api.js"
+import * as AsyncData from "@typed/async-data"
 import { makeSearchModel } from "./Model.js"

 it("replaces the old workspace request and publishes only the current result", () =>